 A year after quitting her job, Goodson found a job at Sage, a global accounting software business.
 While she kept her employer informed of her whistleblowing intention, offering her resignation if the company suffers any backlash, the company decided to process her resignation immediately after she went public.
-Since then, Goodson has found a new employment.
-“We need to have more people coming forward with evidence of corruption but they’re not going to do so, if the consequences of that is that they lose their livelihoods” said her new employer in an interview to BizNews.

 The Gupta leaks